TedSinger/ifnew/README.md

 ### Don't redo that command

-Like `make` and every other sane build tool, `ifnew` skips a command if its results are newer than its sources.
+Like `make` and every other sane build tool, `ifnew` does a command only if its sources are newer than its targets.
 Unlike a build tool, `ifnew` is not a build tool.
 Just a prefix for a shell command

 It currently handles:

 - `cp`
 - `curl`
 - `wget`
+- `tar`

 ### Usage